What are Number Bonds? Easy Guide for Parents and Teachers

 Pictorial Step

 After practising and hands-on experience with the physical and real-world objectives, it’s time to move on to the paper sheets.
-In the pictorial step, kids write their bonds on a workbook.
+In the pictorial step, kids write their bonds in a workbook.
 You can ask them to represent the number bonds examples with the help of pictures or numbers instead of physical objects.
 Now, kids will be able to make more bond combinations of two counters they have learned in the concrete step.

 Abstract Step

 Once the kids master their skills in concrete and pictorial steps, it’s time for them to be ready for the next stage.
-In the abstract step, you can teach them how to represent and solve abstract problems with the help of mathematical notations, like simply 2+3=5 as shown in the above image.
+In the abstract step, you can teach them how to represent and solve abstract problems with the help of mathematical notations, like simply 2+3=5, as shown in the above image.

 Pro tip: To keep things engaging for kids, let them play number bonds to 10 interactive games.
 A quick 5-minute daily session on a hit the button game number bonds challenge will eventually boost their calculation speed.

-Learning all three CPA models provide children multiple ways to solve maths problems, so they don’t get confused when they see complicated number bonds.
+Learning all three CPA models provides children with multiple ways to solve maths problems, so they don’t get confused when they see complicated number bonds.
 “Making ten” is one of the best ways for them to learn how to think.
 Teachers use things like ten frames, which are just grids with ten empty boxes.

 Number Bonds Example Questions

-We are entering into the stage where kids start learning practically about number bond combinations.
 Here are some of the most common combinations your child will learn;

 Number Bonds to 5

-In this early stage, the number “five” is considered as the result of different combinations of different smaller parts.
+In this early stage, the number “five” is considered the result of different combinations of different smaller parts.
 It is the perfect starting point for kids to learn the basic number bonds in their fingers.

 Example:

-• 5 + 0 = 5
+- 5 + 0 = 5

-• 4 + 1 = 5
+- 4 + 1 = 5

-• 3 + 2 = 5
+- 3 + 2 = 5

 Number Bonds to 10

-According to the school teachers, practicing number bonds to 10 is a huge milestone because at this stage, at least kids know actually what are number bonds.
+According to the school teachers, practising number bonds to 10 is a huge milestone because at this stage, at least kids know what are number bonds.
 The best way to teach kids about value is to show them that it doesn’t matter in what order you add numbers together; the total should always be the same (for example, the total of 3+7 is the same as 7+3).

 Example:

-• 0 + 10 = 10
+- 0 + 10 = 10

-• 1 + 9 = 10
+- 1 + 9 = 10

-• 2 + 8 = 10
+- 2 + 8 = 10

-• 5 + 5 = 10
+- 5 + 5 = 10

 Number Bonds to 20